jackyef/react-web-optimisation-boilerplate/README.md

 ## Goals for performance optimisation
+- Prepare an example page to be optimised
+- Lazyloadimg image (runtime performance)
 - React component profiling (runtime performance) Create a problematic react component.
 Show how to solve it from profiling, identifying where the problem lies, then fix it.
 - Lighthouse (show the initial score, explain about load performance)